 With any type of clot, take your medication.

 If you have a clot in your arteries, then follow the dietary advice of your doctor.
 See coronary heart disease for more information.

 You can reduce your risk of clots in your arteries (arterial thrombosis) if you:

 - lose weight if you are overweight or obese

 If you're at a high risk of getting a blood clot in your arteries, your doctor may recommend medication to reduce your cholesterol, blood pressure or risk of your blood clotting.

 If you are travelling or in hospital, reduce the risk of DVT by wearing compression stockings, moving your feet and legs as much as possible and drinking plenty of water.

-- Inherited Causes of Blood Clots Indiana Hemophilia and Thrombosis Center, USA, 2017
+- Inherited causes of blood clots Indiana Hemophilia and Thrombosis Center, US, 2017